Skip to content

 By Petr Samokhin

 Security review asks where the file goes.
 You are on hotel Wi-Fi with a 200 MB MOV that must land under 25 MB before tomorrow’s email.
 Uploading to a random compressor means copying unreleased footage to someone else’s server, waiting on upload and download, and hoping the site deletes the copy afterward.
-Offline media compression on Mac keeps JPEG, MP4, MOV, and PDF on your machine while they shrink.
-No browser tab, no queue on a distant GPU, no second copy in an unknown retention policy.
+Offline compression keeps the file on your disk while it shrinks.

 Why offline compression matters